DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ICA_components(:,8) = sum(ICA_components(:,[2 3 4 5 6]),2); % you can choose different components to be deleted.
 bad_components = find(ICA_components(:,8)>0.80 & ICA_components(:,1)<0.05);% how much brain data is too much
 ```
+#### Coming soon, impact of filters on ICA, impact of ICA on simple ERPs

 ### E_interpolate
 This script interpolates all the channels that got deleted before.
 It does this using the pop_interp function.
 It loads first the _exext.set file (that was created in B script) to see how many channels there were originally.
 Then loads the new _excom.set file  and uses the pop_interp to do a spherical interpolation for all channels that were rejected.